egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 # WORKING INSTALLATION #

 Yeah, one of those "package distro manager" issue.
 Argh.
-A short search on Debian bugzilla didn't reveal any prior experiences.
+A short search on Debian Bugzilla didn't reveal any prior experiences.
 I dug hard into the fail2ban's GitHub Issues and barely found the solution.

 This fail2ban repository is based on Python2 source code, but by running the `2to3` utility,